bcallender/uchicagoCrushes/README.md

 Run python setup_db.py to create the appropriate indices and fetch the latest from uchicago crushes.
 Make sure your mongodb is installed and running on the default port!

+Create a python virtualenv in the directory with 'virtualenv env'.
+Then run 'source env/bin/activate' then 'pip install -r req.txt' to install requirements.

 Endpoint is localhost:5000/api/v1/posts
 	pagination: localhost:5000/api/v1/posts?page=1
 	search: localhost:5000/api/v1/posts?search=Love